-Most students follow the science combined trilogy, they study all three sciences and sit terminal exams at the end of year 11 to receive two grades.
+Most students follow AQA Combined Science Trilogy, they study all three sciences and sit terminal exams at the end of year 11 to receive two grades.

 The course also includes required practicals which are delivered throughout these are formal practical tasks recorded into assessment books.

 Our most able GCSE students follow triple science.

 These students receive 6 lessons per week and again assessed through terminal exams however they will receive a qualification/grade in each discipline so three.

 |Chemistry||Atomic structure and the periodic table||Bonding, structure, and the properties of matter|

 Year 10 exam